Chakra Gods and Goddesses

 Sacral Chakra Gods and Goddesses

 The sacral chakra is associated with a number of gods and goddesses including Vishnu, the goddess Rakini and the goddess Parvati.
 There are others, but these are three of the main sacral chakra deities.
 Vishnu is an incarnation of Krishna.
 In this incarnation, he is the consort of Lakshmi, the goddess of wealth.
-More about the sacral chakra can be found at Sacral Chakra Meaning: Healing Relationships.
+More about the sacral chakra can be found at Sacral Chakra Symbol Meaning.

 Hindu Goddess Parvati Mother of Ganesha